PdxCodeGuild/Full-Stack-Day-Class/notes/http-basics.md

-# Web Basics
+# HTTP Basics
-A **web site** is a series of **resources**.
-Resources are pages, images, style information, data, any _noun_.
-Resources are identified by their URL or location.
-Your web browser knows how to parse the URL and then **request** the data for the resource from the appropriate web server.

 HTTP.
-Hyper-Text Transport protocol.
+Hyper-Text Transport Protocol.
 HTTP is like a call and response protocol.

 The protocol has no memory on it's own.
 But servers and client do.

 ## HTTP Requests

 A request has three basic parts: a **verb**, a **path**, and a **body**.
 The path is the same as above.
 The body is any input the user has for the server.